 Prescription drugs are still drugs, and no class of prescription drugs has proven more dangerous in America than opioids.
 In the past few decades, the number of prescriptions issued for narcotic painkillers and other opioids has skyrocketed, and millions of Americans have died and suffered serious injuries and addictions as a byproduct of this overprescribing.
 If a loved one died from an opioid overdose, you may be entitled to file a lawsuit for the harm you and your family faced.

-For help with your prescription opioid overdose case, contact The Law Offices of Prosper Shaked today.
+For help with your prescription opioid overdose case, contact Prosper Shaked Accident Injury Attorneys PA today.
 Our Miami attorney for wrongful deaths from prescription opioid overdoses may be able to help you and your family seek justice from negligent pharmaceutical companies, pharmacies, and prescribing doctors who put your loved one at risk for an overdose and contributed to their death.
 To schedule a free legal consultation to help with your case, contact Prosper Shaked today at (305) 694-2676.

 Holding Doctors, Pharmacies, and Drug Companies Responsible for Opioid Overdose Deaths